 During your stay in Germany you must have health insurance.
 There are many companies in Germany, either compulsory or private ones.
 If you can get some private health insurance in your home country for your stay in Germany, it is best to check with the German Embassy or Consulate, if that insurance is accepted.
 For the authorities in Germany it is always important to have these documents in German language.
 So, please, have prepared a translated proof of health insurance.
 If you stay longer than one year, it will be more appropriate to get German health insurance after your arrival.
 Most of the companies are available on the Internet and some of them have an English speaking service.
 Some common compulsory health insurances are: Barmer Ersatzkasse BEK, Techniker Krankenkasse TKK, Allgemeine Ortskrankenkasse AOK etc. If you have any questions about health insurances, please, ask the Human Ressources Department.

 Additionally you can find some further information about health system and insurances in Germany on the webpage of "Verbraucherportal": www.1a.net/krankenversicherung/international

 6. Residence Permit

 In this issue you can contact Barbara Timmel.
-She arranges the application for you and can acompany you to the Aliens Office.
+She arranges the application for you and can acompany you to the Aliens Authority.
 In the following pdf-download you can find the documents you have to bring along with you and you can enter your data and send to Barbara Timmel.
 She will prepare your application.

 Please, note that since the 1st September, 2011, the residence permit in whole Germany will be issued in form of an electronic residence card.
 Before the application you should carefully read the instruction and information concerning this new card!